edyan/neuralyzer/README.md

 ## Pre and Post Actions
-You can set an array of `pre_actions` and `post_actions` that will be executed *before* and *after* neuralyzer starts to anonymize entities.
+You can set an array of `pre_actions` and `post_actions` that will be executed *before* and *after* neuralyzer starts to anonymize an entity.

 These actions are actually symfony expressions (see [Symfony Expression Language](https://)) that rely on *Services*.
 These Services are loaded from the `Service/` directory.